fattynomnom/fattynomnom.github.io/src/docs/7th_nov_23.md

 After the database setup, I followed [this tutorial](https://medium.com/@yasirahboyce/node-express-knex-postgresql-22e10daf0817) to setup Knex.

-If you don't know what Knex is, essentially it is query builder for many SQL databases, including PostgreSQL.
+If you don't know what Knex is, essentially it is a query builder for many SQL databases, including PostgreSQL.
 Tbh, very reminiscent of Laravel days.
 [Here is the Knex documentation](https://knexjs.org/) if you're curious.

 After setting up Knex, I replaced the static datasets with PostgreSQL queries, run `npm run dev` and tested my APIs on [Apollo's GraphQL sandbox](https://studio.apollographql.com/sandbox/explorer):